 Seasonal Commercial Patio Program

-Carefully review this page for full information on processes, minimum standards and operational requirements for patios for the 2024 season.
+Carefully review this page and the new Patio Permit Application Process page for full information on processes, minimum standards and operational requirements for patios for the 2025 season.

 Program details